 - Seasonal workers in the field of agriculture.

 Third country nationals subject to the prohibition herein have the right to submit request to the Greek Consular Authority of their place of residence or stay for their exceptional entry in the country for business or personal reasons.
-A completed PLF is also compulsory.

 For inquiries related to entry restrictions in Greece, passengers may contact the local Consulates or Embassies of Greece, by clicking here.

 As the pandemic progresses, the directives in force and/or restrictions may be amended based on epidemiological criteria.
 We strongly suggest you contact the respective airline and/or travel agency for the latest available updates.